 We will send you a secure email with the results of your blood tests at the start of the study and 4 and 12 months later, and we will share your body composition results once the study is over.
-Study staff will share the blood results (securely) with your primary care provider.

 What are my responsibilities?